Oil & Gas in

 Oil and gas remain strategic sectors in South America because they connect energy security, export capacity, industrial demand and infrastructure investment.

 Argentina and Brazil are the main drivers, but they follow different logics.
 Argentina is shaped by Vaca Muerta, pipelines and gas monetization.
 Brazil is shaped by offshore and pre-salt production, deepwater expertise and industrial scale.
-The real issue is not only resource size, but how effectively the sector is connected to logistics, processing and market execution.

 Oil and gas are once again central to the South American industrial and geopolitical story.
 The region is not only discussing production volumes, but also pipelines, LNG, fuel systems, offshore technology, petrochemicals and the role of hydrocarbons in broader national development strategies.

-Why is oil and gas still strategic?
+Why oil and gas are still strategic

 Hydrocarbons still matter because they sit at the center of several systems at once: electricity, industry, fertilizers, petrochemicals, transport, export earnings and fiscal stability.
-Even as energy transition narratives grow, oil and gas remain deeply embedded in how economies operate.

 In Mercosur and South America, this strategic value becomes even more visible because the sector is directly tied to infrastructure gaps and growth bottlenecks.
 Production alone does not guarantee value.
 Pipelines, storage, terminals, processing, port access and service ecosystems determine whether the hydrocarbons story becomes commercially durable.